TobiasErbacher/gdl/Tobias/README.md

 The main file of this approach is _main.ipynb_.
 The other _.py_ files contain some class definitions that are used in the main Jupyter Notebook.

 The directory [CodeSplit](https://github.com/TobiasErbacher/gdl/tree/main/Tobias/CoGNN/CodeSplit) contains the authors' code but reorganized into individual class files.
 Moreover, the folder [Reimplementation](https://github.com/TobiasErbacher/gdl/tree/main/Tobias/CoGNN/Reimplementation) contains a Jupyter Notebook with the commented code.
+Lastly, the folder [SampleResults](https://github.com/TobiasErbacher/gdl/tree/main/Tobias/CoGNN/SampleResults) contains results that are of examplary nature for the integration with the visualization only.